Areas Of Knowledge (Only Guide Required) - Nail IB

-Here is your Areas of Knowledge go-to guide to fully understand what the IB - TOK core subject is aimed at and to develop the critical skills it hopes you to hone while you discuss and discover one of its integral realms - Areas of Knowledge.
+Here are your Areas of Knowledge go-to guide to fully understand what the IB - TOK core subject is aimed at and to develop the critical skills it hopes you to hone while you discuss and discover one of its integral realms - Areas of Knowledge.

 While Ways of Knowing deals with how we obtain knowledge of the world, the eight ways as distinguished by the course being - reason, sense perception, emotion, intuition, memory, faith, imagination- the Areas of Knowledge realm of IB TOK deals with what we know in the eight areas as classified by IB.
 So, what are these Areas of Knowledge?
 Broadly:

-These areas of knowledge, as specified by IB, are categorised the way they are to encompass the knowledge we have available.
-This knowledge may be distinct or may overlap, and the goal of Areas of Knowledge component of TOK is to inquire about this knowledge by investigating the entire area as a system.
-One important thing to keep in mind is that a connection between different areas of knowledge is vital to portraying excellent analytical and observatory skills to answer an abstract question to the examiner’s satisfaction.
+As specified by IB, these areas of knowledge are categorized the way they are to encompass the available expertise.
+This knowledge may be distinct or overlap, and the goal of the Areas of Knowledge component of TOK is to inquire about this knowledge by investigating the entire area as a system.
+One important thing to remember is that connecting different areas of expertise is vital to portraying excellent analytical and observatory skills to answer an abstract question to the examiner’s satisfaction.

 Without further delay, let’s dive headfirst into the eight different Areas of Knowledge to give you a detailed glimpse into how these varied yet interlinked domains of knowledge work, their History, language, methodology, scope and relevance in present times.

 What do we know about Natural Sciences?
-Natural Sciences are a broad spectrum of knowledge systems dealing with the working of the universe we are a part of and mainly constitute Chemistry, Astronomy, Physics, Biology, Earth Science.
-This domain deals with the empirical inquiry that sidelines any subjective approach influenced by any convention or bias.
-While one digs deeper, one realises how mathematics is the backbone of these sciences and how the latter is key to stating and proving hypotheses and finally coming to a tested conclusion.
+Natural Sciences are a broad spectrum of knowledge systems dealing with the working of the universe we are a part of and mainly constitute Chemistry, Astronomy, Physics, Biology, and Earth Science.
+This domain deals with the empirical inquiry that sidelines any subjective approach influenced by convention or bias.
+While one digs deeper, one realizes how mathematics is the backbone of these sciences and how the latter is key to stating and proving hypotheses and finally coming to a tested conclusion.
 Questions such as those inspired by Karl Popper’s Falsifiability criterion to discern scientific methods from non-scientific ones are critical to this area of knowledge.